IPS-Eye-White

 "He who believes in the Son has eternal life; but he who does not obey the Son will not see life, but the wrath of God abides on him."
 (John 3:36 NASB)

-We need to pay close attention to the fact that, in the statement above, the opposite of belief is disobedience.
+In the statement above, the opposite of belief is disobedience.
 In other words, a person who believes obeys the commands of our Lord.
-If they do not obey, they do not really believe, much as they might think they do.
+If they do not obey, they do not really believe, much as they might like to think they do.
 We will be judged according to what our deeds because what we do is clear evidence of what we really believe.

-Our works do not get us saved, but come about as a natural result of being saved.
-We do not do God's will because we will earn salvation from it; we do God's will because we are followers of Jesus who also did God's will.
+Our works do not get us saved but come about as a natural result of being saved.
+We do not do God's will because it earns us salvation; we do God's will because we are followers of Jesus who also did God's will.

 James and Paul

-But then, what are we to make what James said in the 2nd chapter of his book that is often seen as contradicting Paul's salvation by faith alone teaching?
+But then, what are we to make what James said in the 2nd chapter of his book that are often seen as contradicting Paul's teaching that salvation is by faith alone.
 Here are the verses in question ...

 For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast.
 (Ephesians 2:8-9 NASB)